Backer of Musical.ly, Grindr and Opera to invest $50M in self-driving startup Pony.ai

 Few outside China’s internet industry know of Kunlun, which has over the years been squeezed by industry leaders Tencent and NetEase .
 The 11-year-old company has, however, gradually earned its reputation as a savvy investor.
 Led by Zhou Yahui, a shrewd investor himself, Kunlun has backed companies that broadened distribution channels for its gaming titles.
 Other fundings appear more tangential.
 Here’s a taste of Kunlun’s lucrative portfolio:

-Musical.ly: Kunlun laid out $20 million for Musical.ly and cashed out $41.08 million when Bytedance acquired Musical.ly in 2017, according to a filing.
-Musical.ly is now part of the popular short video app TikTok.
+- Musical.ly: Kunlun laid out $20 million for Musical.ly and cashed out $41.08 million when ByteDance acquired Musical.ly in 2017, according to a filing.
+Musical.ly is now part of the popular short-video app TikTok.

-Inke: Back in 2016, Kunlun invested 68 million yuan ($10 million) in live streaming company Inke.
-By 2017 it had sold all its stakes in the startup and was poised to cash out a total of 824 million yuan ($123 million) after the transaction completed, according to a filing.
-Inke is the currently third-largest live streaming app by monthly active devices in China, says data from iResearch.
+- Inke: Back in 2016, Kunlun invested 68 million yuan ($10 million) in live-streaming company Inke .
+By 2017, it had sold all its stakes in the startup and was poised to cash out a total of 824 million yuan ($123 million) after the transaction completed, according to a filing.
+Inke is currently the third-largest live-streaming app by monthly active devices in China, says data from iResearch.